-Rebecca and her husband live 500 miles away from her 82-year-old mother, who is exhibiting signs of early Alzheimer's disease and suffers from arthritis.
+Rebecca and her husband live 500 miles away from her 82-year-old mother, who is exhibiting signs of Alzheimer's disease and suffers from arthritis.
 Rebecca worries about her mother’s safety, but every time she shares her concerns, the answer is always the same: “Everything is fine.
 Stop worrying about me.”

 Dangers of Seniors Living Alone